dopaminestudios/dopamine-framework/README.md

 ### 3. In-Discord Owner Dashboard

-An easy to use and feature rich dashboard, right within Discord, accessede using `/od`.
+Never have to need terminal access/SSH using this simple to use and feature-rich dashboard for bot owners, accessed using `/od`.
 This allows bot owner(s) to manage, diagnose the bot right within Discord itself.
 This dashboard allows the bot to run idefinitely without restarts:

 * **Cog Management:** Dynamic loading, unloading, and reloading of cogs.
 * **Power State:** Remote shutdown and process-level restarts.